captainalan/pelican-test/content/corona-virus-015.md

 "Projects" are some concrete goal you can work toward [^2].
 Some projects are very-well defined.
 For example, you may have goals to:

-- Pay of student debt
+- Pay off student debt
 - Produce a painting a week for a year
 - Learn German to a conversational level before visiting Germany
 - Build a website for a friend